 - Cold compress: Place an ice pack over the bruised skin surface to prevent further seepage of blood into the skin and tissues.
 The cold application constricts the blood vessels at the site and numbs the area temporarily.

-- Arnica: A number of scientific studies highlight the bruise-healing potential of arnica, but the claims need to be validated by more rigorous research.
+A number of scientific studies highlighted the bruise-healing potential of arnica, but the claims need to be validated by more rigorous research.

 Arnica-containing gels, creams, and ointments are commonly used for the treatment of minor bruises at home, but it is best to consult your doctor before trying any such product.